jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/_index.md

 ---
 title: "The Theory of Moral Sentiments Simplified"
 linkTitle: Moral Sentiments
-description: "In order to easily navigate the Theory of Moral Sentiments, we've simplified it according to bullet-style writing.
-This simplified version aims to guide decision-makers faced with moral dilemmas so that their decisions will more likely benefit society instead of causing harm.
-The main difference between our moral system from those of Kantianism, Objectivism, Utilitarianism, Christianity, Islam, etc. is that ours is based on feelings, as stated by David Hume"
+description: "In order to easily navigate the Theory of Moral Sentiments, we've simplified it according to bullet-style writing"
 image: /covers/tms.jpg
 weight: 12
 # date: 2022-04-23